HandHeartSoulProject/HandHeartSoulProject.github.io/README.md

 2. Run `npx serve -s dist` to run the build

 ## Deploying
+ - To configure github pages, go to the settings tab of the repository.
+Then underneath Code and Automation, select the Pages tab on the left.
+You can configure a custom domain (along with other settings) there.
-Run `yarn run deploy` to create a new build & deploy to github pages
+ - Run `yarn run deploy` to build fresh & deploy to github pages

+## Troubleshooting
+ - If you have the dependencies installed but the project still won't run, try deleting the node_modules folder and running `yarn` again
+ - When in doubt, try googling the error and there will often be a Stack Overflow post with the solution

 # Release Notes
 ## Version 0.4.0